syncfusion-content/wpf-docs/wpf/SfChart/Axis.md

-Note: You can force the NumericalAxis to start range from zero by enabling StartRangeFromZero.
+N> You can force the NumericalAxis to start range from zero by enabling StartRangeFromZero.
 The following is the code example for setting the ChartAxis properties.

  The following is the code sample for setting the ChartAxis properties: